jonasoesch/p9/paper.md

 ### Anatomy of a transition

+Together with the `director` (see >>Directing all of them), this is our main contribution in terms of software architecture.
+Because we have identified character and attribute changes as the main concern for transitions, the DSL focuses on them.
+Characters as well as axes (which represent attributes), can be mapped between two charts which will create a third chart that interpolates between them.

 ![code-transition](img/code-transition.pdf)

 - ![](img/1.pdf) A transition is not treated very differently from a chart.
 It also has a `name` and is rendered into an HTML element with the corresponding ID.